fetchai/carpark_agent/README.md

 To run an OEF node you will need to have docker installed.
 If you don't have it, please check the official documentation [here](https://docs.docker.com/install/), scroll down to the section entitled "Supported platforms" and follow the instructions for your platform.

 When you have docker installed, you will need to open a command prompt (for some reason, this doesn't always work from the Git-Bash terminal).

-To do this:
-Click on the Search field in your task bar and type "CMD".
-Click on the Command Prompt result
+To do this: Click on the Search field in your task bar and type "CMD".
+Click on the Command Prompt result and then you have a terminal window you can type in.

 Go to the carpark agent directory: